-Patients should begin treatment with Somatuline Depot (lanreotide) 90 mg given via the deep subcutaneous route, at 4 week intervals for 3 months.
+Patients should begin treatment with SOMATULINE DEPOT 90 mg given via the deep subcutaneous route, at 4-week intervals for 3 months.

-- GH > 1 to ≤ 2.5 ng/mL, IGF-1 normal and clinical symptoms controlled: maintain Somatuline Depot (lanreotide) dose at 90 mg every 4 weeks.
+- GH greater than 1ng/mL to less than or equal to 2.5 ng/mL, IGF-1 normal, and clinical symptoms controlled: maintain SOMATULINE DEPOT dose at 90 mg every 4 weeks

-- GH > 2.5 ng/mL, IGF-1 elevated and/or clinical symptoms uncontrolled, increase Somatuline Depot (lanreotide) dose to 120 mg every 4 weeks.
+- GH greater than 2.5 ng/mL, IGF-1 elevated, and/or clinical symptoms uncontrolled: increase SOMATULINE DEPOT dose to 120 mg every 4 weeks.

-- GH ≤ 1 ng/mL, IGF-1 normal and clinical symptoms controlled: reduce Somatuline Depot dose to 60 mg every 4 weeks.
+- GH less than or equal to 1 ng/mL, IGF-1 normal, and clinical symptoms controlled: reduce SOMATULINE DEPOT dose to 60 mg every 4 weeks.

-Patients who are controlled on Somatuline Depot (lanreotide) 60 mg or 90 mg may be considered for an extended dosing interval of Somatuline Depot (lanreotide) 120 mg every 6 or 8 weeks.
+Patients who are controlled on SOMATULINE DEPOT 60 mg or 90 mg may be considered for an extended dosing interval of SOMATULINE DEPOT 120 mg every 6 or 8 weeks.
 GH and IGF-1 levels should be obtained 6 weeks after this change in dosing regimen to evaluate persistence of patient response.

-Continued monitoring of patients response with dose adjustments for biochemical and clinical symptom control, as necessary, is recommended.
+Continued monitoring of patient response with dose adjustments for biochemical and clinical symptom control, as necessary, is recommended.

-The starting dose in patients with moderate and severe renal or moderate and severe hepatic impairment should be 60 mg via the deep subcutaneous route, at 4 week intervals for 3 months followed by dose adjustment as described above [see CLINICAL PHARMACOLOGY].
+The starting dose in patients with moderate or severe renal impairment or moderate or severe hepatic impairment should be 60 mg via the deep subcutaneous route at 4-week intervals for 3 months followed by dose adjustment as described above [see CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths

-60, 90 and 120 mg sterile, single-use, pre-filled syringes.
-The pre-filled syringes contain a white to pale yellow, semi-solid formulation.
+Injection: 60 mg/0.2 mL, 90 mg/0.3 mL and 120 mg/0.5 mL sterile, single-use, prefilled syringes fitted with an automatic needle guard.
+The prefilled syringes contain a white to pale yellow, semi-solid formulation.

-Somatuline Depot (lanreotide) must be stored in a refrigerator at 2°C to 8°C (36°F to 46°F) and protected from light in its original package.
-Thirty (30) minutes prior to injection, remove sealed pouch of Somatuline Depot (lanreotide) from refrigerator and allow it to come to room temperature.
+SOMATULINE DEPOT must be stored in a refrigerator at 2°C to 8°C (36°F to 46°F) and protected from light in its original package.
+Thirty (30) minutes prior to injection, remove sealed pouch of SOMATULINE DEPOT from refrigerator and allow it to come to room temperature.
 Keep pouch sealed until injection.